eddmann/eddmann.github.io/_posts/2023/2023-06-23-using-langchain-agents-and-tools-to-answer-questions-on-the-nba-with-openai.md

 ## Adding a source

-> "You Don’t Have to Know Everything.
+> "You Don't Have to Know Everything.
 You Just Have to Know Where to Find It."
 > -- <cite>Albert Einstein</cite>

 We can improve the models answer by providing tools for it to use to lookup recent events within a given domain.